hyorkim11/hyorkim11.github.io/_projects/dsg-app.md

 Here are some of the main views that have been newly designed and pushed to production, and their older versions for comparison.

 ### Main Landing View

-#### Revamped Global IA
-Original hybrid app consisted of many nested experiences inside one hamburger menu.
-We dedicated a few bottom navigation tabs for some of our major experiences to flatten the IA and give ample real estate for users to complete tasks in their dedicated spaces.

-#### Hero Component Wins
-Our websites always served up a large hero image for marketing and advertisement purposes.
-Defining and cleaning up the main landing view of our apps gave us room to keep the omni-experience consistent.

-#### Increased Speed to Product
-Instead of relying only on the search bar to help users get to products, we took our taxonomy up-front and center.

 <table style="width: 100%; border-collapse: collapse; margin: 20px 0;">
   <tr>
     <td style="width: 50%; padding: 20px; vertical-align: center; text-align: center; border-bottom: none;">